Kathleen Drew-Baker: Early life and education

 Born Kathleen Mary Drew on 6 November 1901 in Leigh, Lancashire, she was the elder daughter of Walter and Augusta Caroline Drew.
 She attended Bishop Wordsworth's School, Salisbury, and won a County Major Scholarship to study botany at the University of Manchester.
 She graduated in 1922 with first class honours (one of the first two women to achieve a first class honours degree there) and subsequently studied for an MSc, graduating in 1923.
 In 1939 she was awarded a DSc from the same institution.

 Academic career

 Drew-Baker spent most of her academic life at the cryptogamic botany department of the University of Manchester, serving as a lecturer in botany and researcher from 1922 to 1957.
-In 1925, she spent two years working at the University of California, Berkeley, after winning a Commonwealth Fellowship, travelling as far as Hawaii to collect botanical samples.
+In 1925, she spent two years working at the University of California, Berkeley, after winning a newly created Commonwealth Fund Fellowship, travelling as far as Hawaii to collect botanical samples.
 Kathleen married Manchester academic Henry Wright-Baker in 1928, which resulted in her dismissal by the university which had a policy of not employing married women.
 Drew-Baker was awarded an Ashburne Hall Research Scholarship in 1922, and in later years joined the staff of the Manchester Department of Botany and awarded a research fellowship in the university's Laboratory of Cryptogamic Botany.